 I am 53 years old and have been using tretinoin cream .025 for 3 years.
 I had a few broken caps on my cheeks when I started and they have not gotten worse, however it looks as though I now have 2 more right above my jaw line. (although much lighter than the ones on my cheek) Will using a moisturizer or antioxidant cream under the tretinoin help prevent this or should I discontinue?
 Thank you....Barbara M

-Last but not least is rosacea, which often manifests on facial skin as small capillaries as well as long deep capillaries.
+- Last but not least is rosacea, which often manifests on facial skin as small capillaries as well as long deep capillaries.
 The long deep capillaries often occur near the ear and jaw line on the face.
-There are other reasons why capillaries can show through the skin but these are the most common reasons I see in my practice.

 Phew, you can see that it's complicated.
 What it all means is that the best course of action is to first start with an exam by a good dermatologist to help sort out what type of capillary proliferation you have.
 Then you can weigh the pros and cons of using Retin A. It may be that your dermatologist determines that your 'broken' capillaries are not due to tretinoin usage.
 In my own practice, I can't remember off the top of my head anyone whose visible facial capillaries were in my assessment due to their tretinoin use.
 Most of the 'broken capillaries' I see come under one of the other causes that I mentioned above.

 It's also important for me to point out that there are many simple and successful ways to treat facial capillaries.

 - Electrocautery is simple, cost effective and low tech.
 I attach a fine needle like tip to my electrocautery unit and using a very low setting I touch the skin above the vessel.
 It disappears before my eyes.
 It's a little uncomfortable but patients love the treatment because it's so successful and not expensive.